ritesh-jha18/mos_device_modelling_rj18/README.md

 defparam n1.LAMBDA = 0.1;

-Sweep VDS or VGS for output/transfer characteristics.
+Sweep VDS for output characteristics or VGS for transfer characteristics.

 For CMOS inverter, instantiate one NMOS and one PMOS and sweep the input voltage: